Public Communications Inc.

 Public Communications Inc. (PCI) is a Chicago, Illinois-based communications agency specializing in crisis and issues management counsel, digital and social marketing services, and integrated communications for healthcare, conservation/environment, education, culture and destination marketing, civic and park district, and nonprofit organizations.
 Other services include senior counsel for brand and reputation management, executive/board strategic planning, media and presentation coaching; fundraising campaign communications; product launch and lifecycle promotions; awareness campaigns and events; websites, online platforms and collateral.
 PCI is a founding partner of Worldcom PR Group.

 History

 Founded in 1962, PCI is consistently ranked by fee income among the largest independent (non-advertising agency owned) firms in the United States and Chicago.
 The agency is also among the largest certified Women’s Business Enterprise (WBE) public relations agencies in the United States.

+In 2014, Jill Allread was named as CEO.
+Craig Pugh was named President in June 2015.